Nutrition and cognition: Choline

-Colorful Veggies

-These types of foods are rich with antioxidants needed to cleanse the blood stream and help to keep brain cells strong.

-Milk/Yogurt/Dairy

-Dairy foods provide the body with Vitamins B and D. Vitamin B is essential for brain tissue growth and also provides the body with enzymes.

-Greens

-Leafy greens such as collard greens, spinach, cabbage, romaine lettuce, and kale are a good source of folate and very rich in vitamins.

-B-Vitamin deficiencies and cognition
+B vitamins

 B vitamins, also known as the B-complex, are an interrelated group of nutrients which often co-occur in food.
 The complex consists of: thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxin (B6), folic acid (B9), cobalamin (B12), and biotin.
 B vitamins are not synthesized in the body, and thus need to be obtained from food.
 B-complex vitamins are water-soluble vitamins, which means that they are not stored within the body.
 In consequence, the B vitamins need ongoing replenishment.
 It is possible to identify broad cognitive effects of certain B vitamins, as they are involved in many significant metabolic processes within the brain.

-In a study done by a group of researchers in 2012, vitamin levels were measured in the subjects' blood and compared to the results from memory tests that they were given.
-The study showed that people with higher vitamin levels, mainly Vitamin B, had higher scores on their memory tests.
-The study was conducted at the Oregon Health & Science University and although it may still need official confirmation, there is sufficient evidence to support the fact that improving your diet can significantly increase the sharpness of your brain.